 The International Proficiency Certificate FAQ’s

 Chartering your own sailboat in a new destination is a rite of passage for most sailors.
 The freedom to sail your own plan and set your itinerary is a dream come true for anyone who has ever tossed the lines and held onto the mainsheet.
-A bareboat charter is the definition of freedom on the water.

 We have compiled a list of Frequently Asked Questions about the International Proficiency Certificate to help you on your journey.